-Papers must be written in English, provided as PDF documents, and follow the ACM SIGPLAN Conference Format (9 point font, Times New Roman font family, numeric citation style).
+Papers must be written in English, provided as PDF documents, and follow the ACM SIGPLAN Conference Format using the sigconf option.
 Papers’ length must not exceed 6 pages.
 Papers will undergo a peer-review process.
 Accepted papers will be published as part of ACM’s Digital Library.

 All papers should be submitted via EasyChair.

 All submitted papers will be reviewed by at least three members of the program committee.
 All accepted papers, including tool papers will be published in ACM Digital Library.

 For fairness reasons, all submitted papers should conform to the formatting instructions.
 Submissions that violate these instructions may be rejected without review, at the discretion of the Program Chair.

 Please take a moment to read the instructions below before using the submission site.
 Note that camera ready versions will be collected by Conference Publishing Consulting.